Longitudinal Latent Overall Toxicity (LOTox) profiles in osteosarcoma: a new taxonomy based on latent Markov models: Statistical Methods

+Each profile $\bm{r}_{iu}$ represents the relative risk (in logarithmic scale) over time $t$ of being in latent state $u \neq R$ with respect to the reference state $R$ for individual $i$.
+Since this procedure is a transformation-based analysis, transformed elements $r_{iu}^{(t)}$ must then be interpreted with respect to the chosen reference.
+A positive (negative) value $r_{iu}^{(t)}$ at time $t$ means that the risk for subject $i$ of being in latent state $u\neq R$ is $\exp\left\{r_{iu}^{(t)}\right\}$ times higher (lower) than being in reference state $R$.

-In the present framework, the \textit{LOTox states} summarize different levels of overall toxicity burden, representing a proxy for patient's quality of life.
-Therefore, for each patient $i$, LLPP$_i$ in Equation (\ref{eq:llpp}) represents the probability over time of being in the LOTox state $u$ (i.e., the probability over time of developing an overall toxic burden quantified by state $u$) given patient's history: observed toxicity categories $\bm{\widetilde y}_i$ and personal characteristics $\bm{\widetilde x}_i$ over treatment.
-By reconstructing the \textit{longitudinal LOTox profiles}, it is possible to (i) describe patient’s response to therapy over cycles, (ii) quantify the overall toxicity burden evolution over treatment cycles given patient's history and (iii) investigate the individual dynamic changes among latent states, detecting differences in health status and quality of life among patients.
-Similarly, the \textit{local decoding} prediction represents the sequence of the most probable \textit{LOTox states} (i.e., the most probable overall toxicity burden condition) for a patient over time.
-Both the \textit{longitudinal LOTox profiles} and the corresponding \textit{LOTox sequence} represent tools to summarize and quantify the overall toxic risk and its evolution for each patient.
+For the application discussed in this work, the \textit{LOTox states} summarize different levels of overall toxicity burden, representing a proxy for patient's quality of life.
+Therefore, for each patient $i$, longitudinal latent probability profile (\ref{eq:llpp}) represents the probability over time of being in the LOTox state $u$ (i.e., the probability over time of developing an overall toxic burden quantified by state $u$) given patient's history: observed toxicity categories $\bm{\widetilde y}_i$ and personal characteristics $\bm{\widetilde x}_i$ over treatment.
+Once the LOTox states have been identified, it is reasonable to analyse and interpret the different results in relation to the state characterized by the lowest overall toxicity burden (i.e., “good" toxic condition), which is chosen as the reference $R$.
+In this way, the longitudinal relative risk profile (\ref{eq:lrr}) represents the risk of being in LOTox condition $u \neq R$ compared to the lowest toxic status.